 - Family-Friendly: No

 - Notable Stops: Eucalyptus groves, picnic areas, ocean and canyon views

 As one of the longest hiking trails in Big Sur, the Vicente Flat Trail is also one that should be at the top of your Big Sur bucket list.
-This trail is the backdrop to some of the most famous Big Sur photographs and offers visitors the view of a lifetime.
+This trail is the backdrop to some of the most famous Big Sur photographs.
+Offers visitors the view of a lifetime.

 The trail begins to climb almost immediately, offering a climb of about two miles before you begin to experience breathtaking ocean views.

 As a long trail, it takes about five hours to complete and stretches, in its entirety, nearly ten miles.
-That being said, this is a trail that can be done in portions, as you don’t need to hike the entire distance to experience gorgeous views (you simply need to reach 1000 feet above sea level to experience the beauty).
+That being said, this is a trail that can be done in portions.
+You don’t need to hike the entire distance to experience gorgeous views.
+You simply need to reach 1000 feet above sea level to experience the beauty.

 The trail is easy to find, accessible by only one road that hugs the Pacific Ocean.
-While dogs are not allowed and the trial is not recommended for children, this trail is open year-round and also offers a nearby campground.
+This trail is open year-round and also offers a nearby campground.

-If it’s your first time hiking, Big Sur is an excellent choice, as any of these trails are easily accessible for beginners.
-That being said, you should always bring plenty of gear and supplies in the case of an emergency; this includes things like water, plenty of food, first aid equipment, and camping gear.
+If it’s your first time hiking, Big Sur is an excellent choice.
+These trails are often easily accessible for beginners.
+Always bring plenty of hiking gear and supplies in the case of an emergency.
+This includes things like water, plenty of food, first aid equipment, and camping gear.

 Related Post: Read our best Hiking Trail guides.